-Israel is a great destination for any traveler.
+Israel is an excellent destination for any traveler.
 You can visit Tel Aviv and begin your beach, party, cultural and hiking experience by clicking here.

-As you make your way from Manger Square to the center of the city, you’ll find interesting landmarks such as the Mosque of Omar and Church of the Nativity.
+As you make your way from Manger Square to the center of the city, you’ll find exciting landmarks such as the Mosque of Omar and Church of the Nativity.

 Floating in the Dead Sea

 The Dead Sea is a must with travelers, as it allows them to prove their buoyancy in the unusually warm waters.
-Whether you’ve

 Whether you travel a short distance or have traveled the globe, you’ll also want to immerse your body in the mud of the Dead Sea.

 Desert Fortress Masada

 Here you’ll find the classical Roman architectural remains that were constructed during the reign of Herod the Great.
 This is one adventure that is worth exploring.

-Splendor of Tel Aviv
+The splendor of Tel Aviv

-When you need a break from touring historic sites, you can soak up the sun in Tel Aviv.
+When you need a break from touring historical sites, you can soak up the sun in Tel Aviv.

 Here you’ll find a bit of old and new to explore.
 From the modern exteriors to the ancient history of Old Jaffa, you’ll be navigating some of the most amazing coastlines in the world.